 A living laboratory on two buildings at the University of Portsmouth, to support research

-As part of the SOLARISE project co-funded by the European programme Interreg 2 Seas, a living laboratory is being installed on two buildings at the University of Portsmouth.
-The Port-Eco-House is a research facility consisting of an instrumented 3 bedroom household for research in energy efficiency and building performance.
-The Future Technology Centre is a £12m facility opened in 2018 for project based learning and innovation in engineering and product design.
+As part of the SOLARISE project, a solar living lab has been created consisting of installations at two buildings at the University of Portsmouth.
+The Port-Eco House is a research facility consisting of an instrumented 3-bedroom household for research in energy efficiency and building performance.
+The Future Technology Centre is a building opened in 2018 for project-based learning and innovation in engineering and product design.

-The installation at the Eco-house will consist of solar PV panels with a peak capacity of 5 kWp.
-The panels will be connected to a 5 kW inverter, which will deliver the generated power to the AC electric network of the house.
-A Tesla Powerwall 2 smart battery storage system will be connected to the AC electrical network of the house.
-A number of common household appliances are already connected to the AC network and will serve as loads.
-On the monitoring side, there will be a weather station measuring a range of variables of interest in solar installations, as well as solar module optimisation and monitoring devices.
+The installation at the Port Eco-house consists of solar photovoltaic (PV) panels with a peak capacity of 5 kW.
+The panels are connected to a 5 kW inverter, which delivers the generated power to the AC electrical network of the house.
+A Tesla Powerwall 2 smart battery storage system was also installed and connected to the AC electrical network of the house.
+A number of common household appliances and computer equipment are connected to the AC network of the house and form the house’s electricity demand.
+On the monitoring side, a range of variables can be measured from individual PV panels, the inverter and the battery.
+In addition, there is a weather station nearby that provides useful environmental data that can be correlated with the energy production of the solar array.

-In addition, a range of small-scale, laboratory-based solar and energy storage equipment is being purchased for training, demonstration and research purposes.
+In addition, there is a monitoring station for the living lab, as well as a range of small-scale, laboratory-based solar photovoltaic and energy storage equipment that is intended for training, demonstration and research purposes.

 Location: Portsmouth (UK)

 Size: 5 kWp / 25 kWp

 Energy production per year: 4000 kWh / 25000 kWh

 Energy use: On-site within the Living Lab and the campus

 Technology: Monocrystalline solar photovoltaic modules.
 Lithium-Ion smart battery storage system, power optimisers, monitoring systems.